 1. Choose foods in their natural, whole state as often as you can.
-Ideally, we should all consume less than 2,300mg of salt daily (1,500mg if you have high blood pressure or another cardiovascular disease/risk), but most of us eat closer to 3,400mg per day.
+Ideally, we should all consume less than 2,300 mg of salt daily (1,500 mg if you have high blood pressure or another cardiovascular disease/risk), but most of us eat closer to 3,400 mg per day.
 Around 75% of that comes from processed foods!

 2. If you do need to buy something prepared or processed, look for low sodium, no salt added, or salt free options.
 Think canned beans, tomato products, stocks and soups, and herb blends.

 - fresh/dried herbs